-Earlier this year, Beauhurst collaborated with The Entrepreneurs Network to create a report on female entrepreneurship and how it could be developed, scaled, and supported by those who work with high-growth companies.
-Last week, Gonçalo de Vasconcelos of crowdfunding platform SyndicateRoom wrote in City AM that "the traditional venture capital (VC) industry is predominantly made up of white males – and its investments reflect that demographic."
+Earlier this year, Beauhurst collaborated with The Entrepreneurs Network to create a report on female founders and how female entrepreneurship could be developed, scaled, and supported by those who work with high-growth companies.
+Last week, Gonçalo de Vasconcelos of crowdfunding platform SyndicateRoom wrote in City AM that “the traditional venture capital (VC) industry is predominantly made up of white males – and its investments reflect that demographic.”

 Women in business is a hot topic, and for good reason.
 We’ve taken a look at every publicly-announced fundraising into high-growth companies throughout 2016, and the charts below record our findings.

 We analyse these investments by splitting them into two types: those that went into companies with a female founder, and those that went to companies without one.
 We also look at only two funder types: traditional private equity or venture capital firms, and equity crowdfunding platforms.